Huotes/CommitMaker/README.md

 The Internet: where men are men women are men and children are FBI agents.

 Chuck Norris doesn't believe in Germany.

+If you rearrange the letters in 'Chuck Norris', they also spell 'Crush Rock In'.
+The words 'with his fists' are understood.